datascian/Predicting-the-Price-Range-of-Used-Cars/README.md

   Train Test Split: Split the data into pandemic data and prepandemic data.
 The prepandemic data will be used to train the models.
 The prepandemic data is split into train and test.

   XGboost: Model trained using XGBoost.
-The model had an overall accuracy of 68% using the prepandemic data.
-The performance went down to 54% when the model was used on the pandemic dataset.
+The model had an F1-score of 67.60% using the prepandemic data.
+The performance went down to 54.72% when the model was used on the pandemic dataset.

   Random Forest: Model trained using random forest.
-The model had an overall accuracy of 76% using the prepandemic data.
-The performance went down to 0.53% when the model was used on the pandemic dataset.
+The model had an F1-score of 76.13% using the prepandemic data.
+The performance went down to 0.53.58% when the model was used on the pandemic dataset.

+  Neural Networks: Model trained using neural networks.
+The model had an F1-score of 76.60% using the prepandemic data.
+The performance went down to 59.39% when the model was used on the pandemcid dataset.

+  Retrained Neural Networks: The neural networks model was retrained with the combined pre-pandemic and pandemic dataset.
+The model had an F1-score of 74.71%.

 Link to dataset:
 https://drive.google.com/drive/folders/1h3qnzHzk62q9C-J0KQCw4NqOaluTaIEX?usp=sharing